New AI forecasting tool aims to curb child malnutrition in Kenya

 The tool combines historical global acute malnutrition (GAM) rates from NDMA with weather data, conflict, and food prices to measure risk over a period of time.
 By relying on high-frequency longitudinal data, researchers confirmed that the tool outperforms previous approaches by a country mile.

-To ensure accuracy, the AI forecasting tool is updated monthly, with the NDMA operating it independently.
+To ensure accuracy, the AI forecasting tool is updated monthly, with the NDMA now operating it independently following the successful transfer of the technology from the University of Carlifornia at Berkeley to the governmental agency.
 Constenla-Villoslada told Charity Journal that the NDMA and Kenyan authorities will determine the specific protocol for triggering financial aid or food distribution once the dashboard predicts a spike in malnutrition.

 “Our collaboration (UC Berkeley) with the NDMA is for the generation of the early warning and triggering system,” said Constenla-Villoslada.
 “The NDMA and other stakeholders decide what interventions are held in their territories.”